-A Massachusetts landlord has the right to enforce the terms of the agreed-upon lease, so long as the terms are not illegal.
-When two parties negotiate terms of a lease, which is a contract, that agreement should be respected and both parties are obligated to follow the terms of the lease.
+A Massachusetts landlord has the right to enforce the terms of the commercial lease, so long as the terms are not illegal.
+When two parties negotiate the terms of a lease, which is a contract, that agreement should be respected and both parties are obligated to follow the terms of the lease.

-Not all terms are legal, so it is important to have an experienced real estate litigation attorney review your lease agreements before using them for tenancy relationships.
+Not all terms are legal, so it is important to have an experienced real estate litigation attorney review your lease agreements before using them for commercial tenancy relationships.
 With that advice in hand, you can confidently enforce the provisions of your agreements.

 When your tenant decides the rules should not apply to him or her, there are methods to enforce the provisions of your rental agreement.